h3.go (866 lines of code) (raw):

 NumIcosaFaces = C.NUM_ICOSA_FACES

-// The number of H3 base cells
+// NumBaseCells is the number of H3 base cells.

 NumBaseCells = C.NUM_BASE_CELLS